lanl-aea/turbo-turtle/docs/gui.rst

    plugin_central_dir = "/path/to/turbo_turtle/_abaqus_python"

 Included below is a shell command that can be used to append to your ``abaqus_v6.env`` file in the current working directory.
-Note that if you with to change your home directory's ``abaqus_v6.env`` file, you only need to modify the command below with the path to the Abaqus evironment file (i.e. ``~/abaqus_v6.env``).
+Note that if you wish to change your home directory's ``abaqus_v6.env`` file, you only need to modify the command below with the path to the Abaqus evironment file (i.e. ``~/abaqus_v6.env``).

 .. code-block::